Zoraida Sambolin: Career

 Sambolin created and hosted Small Talk for Parents on PBS station WYCC-TV and hosted Nuestros Niños on Telemundo affiliate WSNS-TV from 1999 to 2002.

 She joined Chicago NBC affiliate WMAQ-TV as a freelance weekend news anchor in 2002.
 She then joined WSNS-TV the following year as a reporter and anchor, making her the first Chicago on-air broadcaster to work at both English and Spanish-language stations simultaneously.
 At WSNS, she launched the weekly health and family series Nuestra Familia.
 In 2007, she was promoted to weekday anchor of NBC 5 News Today at 4:30 am, which she hosted alongside Rob Elgas.
 The program was a pioneer in early morning newscasts which later set a trend in Chicago and other major markets across the United States.

 Sambolin hosted Un Buen Doctor, a weekly medical series focusing on health issues affecting Latinos airing on cable stations internationally.

 Sambolin left WMAQ in November 2011 to co-anchor CNN's morning program Early Start alongside Ashleigh Banfield.
 On December 13, 2013 Sambolin signed off from Early Start stating the primary reason was for her children and to be closer to family in the Chicago area.

 On April 23, 2014 it was announced that Sambolin would be rejoining WMAQ as co-anchor of NBC 5 news Today and will co-anchor alongside Stefan Holt.
-She began May 22.
+She began May 22, and left in October, 2021.

 Sambolin has a son, Nicholas Hobbs [12], who is a member of the University of Iowa Basketball team.
 Nicholas is a pre-business major.